omerbustun/git-lucky/README.md

 Features
 --------

-*   Randomly selects from popular programming languages.
+*   Randomly selects from popular programming languages or allows you to specify a language of your choice.
 *   Fetches repositories sorted by the latest commit.
 *   Provides a simple command-line interface.
 *   Configurable via a JSON configuration file.
+*   Option to select a specific programming language using the `-lang` flag.
+*   View the help text and options using the `-h` flag.

 Prerequisites
 -------------